Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in Wichita, KS.
-Research from Zillow shows homes with solar panels sell for 4.1% more than comparable homes without solar systems.
+Yes, solar panels typically increase home value in Wichita.
+A Zillow study found that homes with solar panels sell for 4.1% more than comparable homes without them.